 - Research and apply for a summer job or internship.
 Internship deadlines are usually between January and March, so start thinking about this in Fall or early Winter quarter.

 - If interested in Study Abroad: Start planning early (at least six to nine months in advance).
 Determine your academic goals and financial needs for study abroad.
 Attend a mandatory Study Abroad 101 Workshop.
 Go to 'Find a Program' on the Study Abroad website to explore program options.

 - If you are interested in a health profession, start gaining experience in your chosen field.
 Consult with a Health Professions Peer Advisor in Building 53, Room 211 who can provide you with advice on course prerequisites and validation of your application timeline.
 Check out the Health Professions website.

 - Meet with your academic advisor every quarter.

 - In fall quarter, plan your coursework for the coming year.

-- Join a campus organization related to your major or your career goals, College of Science and Mathematics Student Organizations
+- Join a campus organization related to your major or your career goals.
+Here is a list of College of Science and Mathematics Student Organizations.

 - Update your resume.

 - If you are interested in a career in research, become involved in a research experience in your major.
 Check with your department office to find out about opportunities.